 Multiple investigational devices (monitors and sensors) will be provided to the clinical sites.
-Disposable items (sensors and any adhesive material) will be single-subject use only.
+Disposable items (disposable sensor ring and adhesive materials) will be single-subject use only.
 Devices and disposable materials must be stored in a secure location and are only for use during the clinical trial.
-All devices (including any unused single use sensors) will be returned to the Sponsor at the conclusion of the trial.
+All devices will be returned to the Sponsor at the conclusion of the trial.
 Instructions for return will be included in the Study Procedure Manual.